Religious views of Adolf Hitler: Other sources

 The Anschluss saw the annexation of Austria by Nazi Germany in early 1938.
 The Austrian chancellor, Kurt Schuschnigg, had traveled to Germany to meet Hitler, who, according to Schuschnigg's later testimony, went into a threatening rage against the role of Austria in German history, saying, "Every national idea was sabotaged by Austria throughout history; and indeed all this sabotage was the chief activity of the Habsburgs and the Catholic Church."
 This ended in Hitler's ultimatum to end Austrian independence and hand the nation to the Nazis.

 Following the 1944 assassination attempt in the "20 July plot", Hitler credited his survival to fate in a radio broadcast the following day.
 German deputy press chief Helmut Suendermann declared, "The German people must consider the failure of the attempt on Hitler's life as a sign that Hitler will complete his tasks under the protection of a divine power".

 Following a meeting with Hitler, Cardinal Michael von Faulhaber, a man who had "courageously criticized the Nazi attacks on the Catholic Church—went away convinced that Hitler was deeply religious", noted Kershaw.
 In November 1936 the Roman Catholic prelate met Hitler at Berghof for a three-hour meeting.
 He left the meeting and wrote "The Reich Chancellor undoubtedly lives in belief in God.
 He recognises Christianity as the builder of Western culture".

 Kershaw cites Faulhaber's case as an example of Hitler's ability to "pull the wool over the eyes of even hardened critics", demonstrating Hitler's "evident ability to simulate, even to potentially critical church leaders, an image of a leader keen to uphold and protect Christianity".

+Krieger claims that Hitler had abandoned the Catholic Church while Hitler's last secretary asserted that he was not a member of any church.
+Otto Strasser stated critically of the dictator, "Hitler is an atheist" for his unsettling sympathy to "Rosenberg's paganism."

+In his post-war memoirs, under the entry for August 6, 1938, titled 'Church (Question) – Mu(nich)', Gerhard Engel wrote: “He [Hitler] said he was still a member of the Catholic Church and would remain so.”
+Engel later noted the following under the entry for January 20, 1940, titled 'Relationship to the Church': “‘F. spoke at length again about religious belief and his attitude to the churches.
+Undoubtedly under sniper fire from B(ormann) and H(immler) a less conciliatory attitude is developing.
+Whereas in the past he wanted to live and let live, he is now determined to fight the churches.
+F. literally: ‘The war, here as in many other areas, presents a favourable opportunity to dispose of it (the church question) root and branch.’”